hevinxx/hevinxx/README.md

 A Tamagotchi game app
 - Developed during an in-house hackathon at Dano with two designers and a front-end developer in December 2019
+- Used React Native

 ### Corporate collaboration project with 오늘식탁, Ltd. | September 2018

 Prototype creation of 오늘회 driver app
 - Conducted a collaboration project with 오늘식탁, Ltd. during the Code States Immersive Course in September 2018
+- Used React Native

 ## Skills